 Beckford is not a suicide spot.
 Beckford is a place to get rid of troublesome women

 Paula Hawkins has the ability to make her readers empathize with some very odd characters.
 In this book she has managed to tell stories of some powerful characters which fall into place very smoothly towards the end of the plot.
 I took away one star from my review because there were just too many characters which make it a tough read.
 I wish Hawkins would have avoided giving each them that much importance because some ended no where.
 I for one, got pretty confused because every three pages Hawkins would switch the story-telling from one character’s perspective to the next.
 So just between reading the book and learning to hop between characters took me half the book.
 I was honestly tempted to make a cheat sheet of characters just so I remembered who does what in the book.
 That said, the vast array of characters do make the story unpredictable; maybe that was Hawkins’s intention.
 As the plot reveals itself, there are elements of domestic violence, inappropriate relationships, jealousy and violent behavior that just keep the reader guessing who the culprit really is.

 Anything was possible.
 When you hear hooves you look for horses, but you can’t discount zebras.

 However as the reader learns more about the characters the shame, the small town mentality, the fragile sibling relationships and the broken childhood all make sense to the reader.
+In my opinion Into the Water is not just a mystery but reveals some very disturbing aspects of human behavior.
+It shows that sometimes fear of shame triumphs over all rational behavior and feelings!
 In spite of a bit hodge podge of characters, this book delivers an exceptional mystery as it keeps one guessing until the very last page.
-So pick it up as your next read if you’re in for something fast past and a bit Alfred Hitchcock-ey.
+So pick it up as your next read if you’re in for something Alfred Hitchcock-ey.